Roger L. Chaffe (retired)

 While completing his active duty service, Tom enrolled in law school and subsequently graduated from George Mason University School of Law in Arlington.
 He began his career at the Office of the Public Defender for the City of Richmond, whereat he served as lead counsel in hundreds of cases to verdict.
 He left that position to begin the private practice of law.

 In addition to being a fervent Virginia Tech alumnus, Tom is active in veterans’ organizations, including the Veterans of Foreign Wars and American Legion Post 354.
-He is a member of the Virginia State Bar, the Chesterfield Bar Association, and the Greater Richmond Criminal Bar Association, the latter for which he served on the Board of Officers from 2009 to 2014 and as President from 2012 to 2013.
+He is a member of the Virginia State Bar.
+Previously, he was a member of the Chesterfield Bar Association and the Greater Richmond Criminal Bar Association, the latter for which he served on the Board of Officers from 2009 to 2014 and as President from 2012 to 2013.

 Appointed by the Governor to serve a three year term, from 2013 to 2016, Tom was a Member of the Virginia Indigent Defense Commission.
 With an annual budget of $45 million, the Commission is the government body responsible for direct oversight of the state’s public defender system and for the appointment of qualified counsel to indigent persons accused of crimes that are punishable by incarceration or death.

-With the exception of his years spent away in military service, Tom is a lifelong resident of Chesterfield County and now lives in Bon Air with his son, William.
+With the exception of his years spent away in military service, Tom is a lifelong resident of Chesterfield County.
+He lives in Bon Air with his wife, Monica, and their sons, William and Peyton.
 He is admitted to practice law before all state courts of Virginia.

 Education: Contact: firstname.lastname@example.org

 - VPI & State University (Virginia Tech), B.A.